Engaging art projects tailored to children with special needs foster creativity, support motor-skill practice, and encourage emotional expression.

 3. Clay and Modeling Dough

-Manipulating clay strengthens hand muscles crucial for writing and daily tasks like buttoning clothes.
+Manipulating clay strengthens hand muscles used for writing and daily tasks like buttoning clothes.
 It also encourages imaginative play since kids can mold shapes from their imagination or follow simple templates.

-This medium is forgiving; mistakes can be reshaped easily which reduces frustration—a vital aspect for children prone to sensory overload or perfectionism.
+This medium is forgiving; mistakes can be reshaped easily, which reduces frustration—a vital aspect for children prone to sensory overload, anxiety, or perfectionism.

 4. Digital Art Tools